-After entering the Configuration menu, in the Channel, select External then Press the "Enter" softkey to get into the External Channel configuration menu.
+After entering the Configuration menu, in the Channel, select External then Press the "Enter" soft-key to get into the External Channel configuration menu.
 It displays the External channel External 1 as the first External channel configuration page.
 Press directional navigation keys at the bottom to select other channels.
 Press directional keys on the right-hand side to select the column.
-After completing Configuration, press softkey, then press softkey to return to the main display.
+After completing Configuration, press Back soft-key, and then press soft-key to return to the main display.
 All configurations will be saved automatically.